2025 China Victory Day Parade: Human lifespan hot mic

-A hot mic incident occurred as the leaders are walking on their way up to Tiananmen Gate, Xi Jinping and Vladimir Putin discussed organ transplants and "immortality".
+A hot mic incident occurred as the leaders are walking on their way up to Tiananmen Gate, with Xi Jinping and Vladimir Putin discussing organ transplants and "immortality".
 This conversation is caught recorded by China Central Television's public broadcast.
 During the conversation, Putin spoke about biotechnology and "human organs will continue to be transplanted, and people will became younger and younger".
-Xi responded Putin, talking about how people predicted that life expectancy can reach up to 150 years and how 70 years old still is quite young compared to the past.
+Xi responded to Putin, talking about how people predicted that life expectancy can reach up to 150 years and how 70 years old still is quite young compared to the past.
 At the press conference during the evening, Putin clarified to Russian media that he and Xi did discuss about the topic of human lifespan.
 The Chinese government subsequently censored the exchange, ordering news agencies such as Reuters to remove it.